package-url/purl-spec/README.rst

 ~~~~~

 To support the language-neutral testing of `purl` implementations, a test suite
-is provided as JSON document named `test-suite-data.json`.
+is provided as a JSON document named `test-suite-data.json`.
 This JSON document
 contains an array of objects.
 Each object represents a test with these key/value
-pairs some of which may not be normalized:
+pairs, some of which may not be normalized:

 - **purl**: a `purl` string.
 - **canonical**: the same `purl` string in canonical, normalized form